 To protect you and your new born baby, friends and other family members will not be permitted to visit at this time.

-8. Do I have to be swabbed for Covid?
+8. Do I or my husband need to swab for Covid?

 No, you do not have to call the hospital to state you are coming for arrival, once you arrive and are assessed, your Doctor will be swiftly informed.